svikashk/agile/agile/user-stories-acceptance-criteria.md

 That means being more specific and not adding another level of detail.

-**6. Acceptance criteria can be a restatement of user story from a user's standpoint.**
+### 6. Acceptance criteria can be a restatement of user story from a user's standpoint
+{: .fs-7 .no_toc }

 This is applicable only if the user story isn't all too complex.
 Here's an example of what I mean by that.